 A: We are actively engaging and working in partnership with Māori to build on and strengthen existing relationships and ensure that our work translates to positive social outcomes for Māori.

 The Treaty of Waitangi and historic Treaty settlements have created opportunities for the Crown and Māori to engage and partner with each other on issues of mutual interest.
 This process represents one of those opportunities.
 It is important to explore ways we can work better together given Māori overrepresentation amongst social service users.
 We know that Māori, like other New Zealanders, have concerns about protection of personal information.
-We are also aware of other issues that Māori are concerned about, such as Māori data sovereignty.
+We are also aware of other issues that Māori are concerned about, such as Māori data sovereignty and governance.
 We will actively engage with Māori to understand these issues, and explore the potential to work together in this area.